Find out where you'll stand on your next application by getting a copy of your credit file for free.

 What information is held on my credit file?

 Credit reporting agencies specialise in collecting information about your credit history and compiling it into your credit file.
 This information is gathered from sources such as credit card providers, courts and mortgage lenders.
-Here is a look at the information found on your credit file.

 What credit reporting agencies can I receive a copy of my credit report from?